infoxchange/puppet-ucarp/README.md

 * vip_ip_address (parameter) - Virtual IP address.
 Required.

-* node_id (parameter) - Number betwen 001 and 255, used to generate VIP configuration in
+* vhid (parameter) - Number betwen 001 and 255, used to generate VIP configuration in `/etc/ucarp/vip-<vhid>.conf`.
-  `/etc/ucarp/vip-<node_id>.conf`.
 If an existing number is provided, this configuration will be overwritten.
 Defaults to `001`.

 * host_ip_address (parameter) - The real IP address of this host.
 Defaults to facter